 The submitter needs to enter the complete authors’ information including himself/herself in case she/he is also a co-author.
 The submitter is entirely responsible for entering the full and correct list of all the authors.
 The presenter needs to be marked with a bullet.
 List the authors as per your wished order.
 EPS will not make any change.

-The submitter is authorized to bring any change (single page summary, 50-word abstract, list of authors) until Wednesday November 4th, 2021, 23:59 (midnight Central European Time).
+The submitter is authorized to bring any change (single page summary, 50-word abstract, list of authors) until the above mentioned submission deadline.
 After that deadline the review process will begin and no change can any longer be brought.

 These recommendations are intended to avoid technical problems in the transferral of your paper to the conference on line digest.
 Failure to follow these recommendations may result in papers being returned to authors.
 Please note that the EPS will not manipulate or edit papers.